 Leadership development goals: Your roadmap to success

 Managers come to their positions from a variety of backgrounds.
 Some studied business or a related subject in college.
 Others began with an organization in another capacity and worked their way up the ranks based on their performance.
 Similarly, managers vary in years of experience—from seasoned veterans to those taking on their first leadership role.
-Add to this the fact that individuals vary in leadership style, life experience, and personality, and it becomes even clearer that coming up with a leadership development plan is not a one-size-fits-all endeavor.

-What is certain, though, is that organizations and their managers benefit from a growth mindset.
-Room always exists for professional and personal development.
-The competencies that each individual aspires to acquire to become a better leader may differ, but the need for continuous learning remains constant.
-The real question becomes what leadership development goals to set and how best to reach them.
+Although the competencies that each individual aspires to acquire to become a better leader may differ, the need for continuous learning remains constant.
+The real question becomes what leadership development goals to set and how best to achieve them.

 Determining leadership development goals